25 Christmas Movies

 15. A Princess for Christmas – In this Hallmark movie Jules (Katie McGrath) becomes guardian to her orphaned niece and nephew whose father was royalty in a small European country.
 When she takes them to visit their paternal grandfather (Sir Roger Moore) for the holidays, she ends up falling in love with their uncle.
 Pick up a copy here.

 16. Christmas Vacation – My favorite of the Vacation movies starring Chevy Chase and Beverly D’Angelo as the unforgettable Griswold family.
 Randy Quaid, Julia Louis Dreyfuss, and many other well-known actors make this hilarious Christmas tale an instant classic.
+The usual shenanigans ensue as the Griswolds host Christmas at their house.
 There is some strong language and crude humor, but I still laugh out loud every time.
 Purchase this one here.

 17. A Christmas Kiss II (Another Christmas Kiss) – A follow up to the original (A Christmas Kiss) this movie finds Jenna (Elizabeth Harnois), an executive assistant at a fashion house, falling in love with her boss’ wealthy playboy brother following an unexpected kiss under the mistletoe in an elevator.
 Buy it here.

 18. Small Town Santa – Dean Cain stars as the sheriff of a small town who finds his Christmas spirit again when he arrests a man claiming to be Santa Claus.
 You can find it here.